polyaxon/polyaxon/docs/concepts/features.md

 sidebar: "concepts"
 ---

-Polyaxon comes with powerful features built directly into the core software which can be customised and configured based on the needs of each individual site.
+Polyaxon comes with powerful features built directly into the core software which can be customised and configured based on the needs of each individual deployment.

 Here's a quick overview of the core features you'll probably be interested in as you're getting started.
 This isn't an exhaustive list, just some highlights.